Jericho/StrongGrid/README.md

 ### Parsing a signed webhook

 SendGrid has a feature called `Signed Event Webhook Requests` which you can enable under `Settings > Mail Settings > Event Settings` when logged in your SendGrid account.
-When this feature is enabled, SendGrid includes additional information with each webhook that allow you to verify that this webhook indeed originated from SendGrid and therefore can be trusted.
-Specifically, the webhook will include a "signature" and a "timestamp" and you must use these two value along with a public key that SendGrid generated when you enabled the feature to validate the data being submited to you.
+When this feature is enabled, SendGrid includes additional information with each webhook that allows you to verify that this webhook indeed originated from SendGrid and therefore can be trusted.
+Specifically, the webhook will include a "signature" and a "timestamp" and you must use these two values along with a public key that SendGrid generated when you enabled the feature to validate the data being submited to you.
 Please note that SendGrid sometimes refers to this value as a "verification key".
-In case you are curious and want to know more about the inticacies of validating the data, I invite you to read SendGrid's [documentation on this topic](https://sendgrid.com/docs/for-developers/tracking-events/getting-started-event-webhook-security-features/).
+In case you are curious and want to know more about the intricacies of validating the data, I invite you to read SendGrid's [documentation on this topic](https://sendgrid.com/docs/for-developers/tracking-events/getting-started-event-webhook-security-features/).

 However, if you want to avoid learning how to perform the validation and you simply want this validation to be conveniently performed for you, StrongGrid can help!
 The `WebhookParser` class has a method called `ParseSignedEventsWebhookAsync`which will automatically validate the data and throw a security exception if validation fails.
 If the validation fails, you should consider the webhook data to be invalid.
 Here's how it works: